|Nutritional Guidelines (per serving)|

 These old-fashioned oatmeal cookies are made with shortening, brown sugar, buttermilk, and spices, along with raisins — just like Grandma's cookies!
-Instead of raisins, I add chocolate chips to these cookies, but you may also replace the raisins with dried cranberries or chopped dates.
+Instead of raisins, feel free to use chocolate chips, dried cranberries, or chopped dates.

 - 1 cup vegetable shortening